GuidesNews

 Effects & Foliage Quality

-Effects Quality enabled additional lighting shaders, including atmospheric, auto-exposure, etc. Sky Lighting is downgraded at medium, while low curbs most shaders, resulting in relatively bland visuals.
-This setting reduces the game’s performance by 4-6%, and it’s best to stick to high.
+Effects Quality enabled additional lighting shaders, including color, reflections, etc. It reduces the game’s performance by 4-6%, and it’s best left at high.

 Foliage Quality sets the density and frequency of grass, pebbles, and rocks on the surface.
 It can bring down your framerates by up to 10% at 4K.
 Luckily, anything higher than the lowest option looks good enough.
 Medium is a good choice if you’re running low on FPS.